A Home Gym You’ll Actually Use

 This list is where I’d spend hard-earned money once the must-haves are in your house.

 Sandbag: This is a great all-around training tool.
 It is simple and effective.
-You can buy them in all sizes and designs in 2018.
-If you opt to buy one, make sure the quality is very high.
+You can buy them in all sizes and designs these days.
+If you opt to buy one, make sure the quality is high.
 I’ve seen too many sandbags bust open in real-world training.
-Get a very good one or make one yourself.
+Get a good one or make one yourself that will last.
+GORUCK makes some super durable bags, including a monster 120lb sandbag has been a favorite torture team training tool of mine for years.

 Bench: simple is good.
 Simple and strong: even better.
 I recommend the Rogue Bolt Together Utility Bench.
 In addition to bench press and seated overhead press, you can also use a bench for core work and box step-ups (if you don’t have a plyo box).